Naresh Goyal: Career

-Money Laundering
+Money laundering

 In September 2019, the Enforcement Directorate questioned Goyal for investigating charges of foreign exchange violation against him.
 He was detained and questioned for money laundering by the ED in 2020.

+September 2023 arrest

+Goyal was arrested by the ED in September 2023 after questioning him for 8 to 10 hours.
+An FIR had been filed against Goyal based on a complaint by Canara Bank.

 Jet Airways

 In 1993, Goyal took advantage of the opening of the Indian economy by the Congress government led by P. V. Narasimha Rao, the then Prime Minister of India and the enunciation of the Open Skies Policy by the Government of India to set up Jet Airways for the operation of scheduled air services on domestic sectors in India.
 Jet Airways commenced commercial operations on 5 May 1993.
 Goyal founded Jet Airways (Private) Limited with the objective of providing sales and marketing representation to foreign airlines in India.

 Goyal served on the board of the International Air Transport Association (IATA) from 2004–2006.
-He was re-elected in 2008 with his tenure extending until June 2016.
+He was re-elected in 2010 with his tenure extending until June 2016.
 Naresh Goyal stepped down from the Board of Jet Airways on 25 March 2019 along with his wife.

 Personal life

 Goyal met his wife, Anita, after she joined the company in 1979 as a marketing analyst and rose to become the head of marketing and sales.
 They married nine years later.
 The couple together have a daughter and a son.
+Anita died in Mumbai aged 70 following a long battle with cancer in May, 2025.